HumanSignal/label-studio/docs/source/guide/storedata.md

 ### Persist data with a cloud provider

-Host a PostgreSQL server that you manage and set up the PostgreSQL environment variables with Label Studio to persist data from a cloud provider such as Heroku, Amazon Web Services, Google Cloud Services, or Microsoft Azure.
+Host a PostgreSQL server that you manage and set up the PostgreSQL environment variables with Label Studio to persist data from a cloud provider (Heroku, Amazon Web Services, Google Cloud Services, or Microsoft Azure).